 Launched in 2012 and a recipient of a four-year, \$1.8 million investment from the U.S. Department of Education in 2014, the Arts Corps Creative Schools Initiative is not simply about access to arts in K-12 schools (though that is certainly a need), it is about intensively integrating arts throughout the school environment.
 Arts Corps saw that arts engagement does not begin and end with a class period.
-Rather, a truly creative school is a place where teachers, families, and in fifth and sixth grade classrooms.
-Participating teachers collaborate with the resident artists on the curriculum integration and get 14 hours of professional development outside the classroom and coaching throughout the year.
+Rather, a truly creative school is a place where teachers, families, and integration and get 14 hours of professional development outside the classroom and coaching throughout the year.